Monkee-Boy/mbGuides/frontend/css.md

 }
 ```

-If you are looking for a custom font to embed then check out <a href="http://www.fontsquirrel.com/">http://www.fontsquirrel.com/</a> and <a href="http://www.google.com/webfonts">http://www.google.com/webfonts</a>.
+If you are looking for a custom font to embed then check out [fontsquirrel.com/](http://www.fontsquirrel.com/) and [google.com/webfonts](http://www.google.com/webfonts).

 ---